nim-lang/Nim/doc/docgen.rst

 The plain name of a symbol is a simplified version of its fully exported signature.
 Variables or constants have the same plain name symbol as their complex name.
-The plain name for procs, templates, and other callable types will be their unquoted value after removing parameters, return types, and pragmas.
-The plain name allows short and nice linking of symbols that works unless you have a module with collisions due to overloading.
+The plain name for procs, templates, and other callable types will be their unquoted value after removing parameters, return types and pragmas.
+The plain name allows short and nice linking of symbols which works unless you have a module with collisions due to overloading.

 If you hyperlink a plain name symbol and there are other matches on the same HTML file, most browsers will go to the first one.
 To differentiate the rest, you will need to use the complex name.
-A complex name for a callable type is made up of several parts:
+A complex name for a callable type is made up from several parts:

     (**plain symbol**)(**.type**),(**first param**)?(**,param type**)\*

 The first thing to note is that all callable types have at least a comma, even if they don't have any parameters.
-If there are parameters, they are represented by their types and will be comma-separated.
+If there are parameters, they are represented by their types and will be comma separated.
 To the plain symbol a suffix may be added depending on the type of the callable:

 -------------   --------------